rutasnim/Stackoverflow_Bigquery/README.md

-# Exploratory Data Analysis on Stackoverflow posts with BigQuery
+# Analysis on Stackoverflow posts with BigQuery
 In this project, I explored  stackoverflow posts dataset on BigQuery.
 I explored the structure and also discovered the following:

 1.   the popular topics on stackoverflow by lifetime and also by years